-Meet the needs of With a vision of Based on our values Our shareholders Offering increasing sustainable profitability Commitment to requite Our customers Being leaders in continuous growth and with a multinational presence, offering high-quality products that respect the environment Commitment to resultsCustomer-orientedSustainability Our employees Offering opportunities for professional and personal development Interest in peopleSocial responsibilityIntegrity Society Contributing positively through a commitment to global citizenship > integrity
+Meet the needs of With a vision of Based on our values Our shareholders Offering increasing sustainable profitability.
+Our customers Being leaders in continuous growth and with a multinational presence, offering high-quality products that respect the environment. &gt; Commitment to results. &gt; Customer-oriented. &gt; Sustainability. &gt; Interest in people. &gt; Social responsibility.
+Our employees Offering opportunities for professional and personal development.
+Society Contributing positively through a commitment to global citizenship. > Integrity.